MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/ps101/03-discovering-objects.md

 - [about_Objects][]
 - [about_Properties][]
 - [about_Methods][]
 - [No PowerShell Cmdlet to Start or Stop Something?
-Don’t Forget to Check for Methods on the Get Cmdlets][use-methods]
+Don't Forget to Check for Methods on the Get Cmdlets][use-methods]

 <!-- link references -->
 [RSAT for Windows]: https://support.microsoft.com/help/2693643